mono424/matchnlearn_wa_api/README.md

 ```

 ### POST /message
-This endpoint can send a message to specific number.
+This endpoint sends a message to specific number.
 You can use it confirmations, reminders or notifications for example.
 #### Body / Payload
 ```json
 {